BYUCamachoLab/simphony/docs/source/dev/development_environment.rst

 Using virtual environments
 --------------------------

-A frequently asked question is "How do I set up a development version of NumPy in parallel to a released version that I use to do my job/research?".

 One simple way to set up a development version of Simphony in parallel with a regular install is to install the released version in